 After stumbling the year before, the Yankees were back—but it took them a while to rev up.
 Another lackluster start and a two-week absence by 70-year-old manager Casey Stengel (resting after a case of chest pains) suggested to many that the cracks in the Yankee mystique were deepening.
 Even Mickey Mantle was thrown into the fans' doghouseMantle, who thought there was two outs when he hit into the double play, atoned by cracking two of his AL-leading 40 home runs the next day. after he failed to run out a double play while teammate Roger Maris hurt himself at second base trying to break it up.

 The Yankees eventually righted themselves and overcame the contenders of the day: Defending AL champ Chicago, showing more pop with the addition of Roy Sievers and once-and-current White Sox Minnie Minoso; and, more surprisingly, the Baltimore Orioles, buoyed by a starting rotation called the “Kiddie Corps,” so nicknamed since four of their starters were age 22 or younger.
-The Yankees emerged from a tight race in early September and, letting the Sox and Orioles know they weren’t looking back, won their last 15 games of the regular season to easily nab the AL pennant.
+The Yankees emerged from a tight race in early September and, letting the White Sox and Orioles know they weren’t looking back, won their last 15 games of the regular season to easily nab the AL pennant.

-Yankee pitching was superb and, as always under Stengel, the wealth was shared, with Art Ditmar leading the team with just 15 wins.
+New York pitching was superb and, as always under Stengel, the wealth was shared, with Art Ditmar leading the team with just 15 wins.
 Offensively, the real sparkplug to New York’s overall renewal came from first-year Yankee Roger Maris; the former Kansas City Athletic slammed 39 home runs and led the AL in slugging percentage (.581) and RBIs (112).
-Maris barely edged out Mantle for the AL Most Valuable Player award; little did the voters realize of the encore Maris had in store for them in 1961.
+Maris barely edged out Mantle for the AL Most Valuable Player award; little did the voters realize the encore Maris had in store for them in 1961.

-The Pittsburgh Pirates victoriously opened the World Series by putting an end to the Yankee 15-game win streak; Bill Mazeroski’s continued improvement at the plate paid off with a two-run bleacher shot midway through that helped decide a 6-4 win.
-The Yankees didn’t react to the loss so much as impressed as they were ticked off—promptly destroying the Pirates in Games Two and Three by scores of 16-3 and 10-0.
+The Pittsburgh Pirates victoriously opened the World Series by putting an end to the Yankees’ 15-game win streak; Bill Mazeroski’s continued improvement at the plate paid off with a two-run bleacher shot midway through that helped decide a 6-4 win.
+The Yankees didn’t react to the loss so much impressed as they were ticked off—promptly destroying the Pirates in Games Two and Three by scores of 16-3 and 10-0.
 The resulting momentum, added to the fact that the next two games were scheduled at Yankee Stadium, suddenly gave the Series all the assumed trappings of an early Pittsburgh surrender.

 Just like that, after being on the verge of annihilation, the Pirates were headed back to Forbes Field with two games to win one and the world title.